-In a conventional septic system, you will find that it works as follows:
+In a conventional septic setup, you will find that it works as follows:

 Everything that goes down the drains in your home, including sinks, showers, and toilets, will come through one main drainage pipe and enter your septic tank.

-Your septic tank is buried underground and is a water-tight container made from concrete, fiberglass, or polyethylene.
+Your septic tank is buried underground, usually in your back yard, and is a water-tight container made from concrete, fiberglass, or polyethylene.
 Your household wastewater is held in the septic tank long enough for solids to form at the bottom, creating sludge.
-All other greases and oils will float to the top, creating scum.
+All other greases and oils will float to the top, creating a scum layer.

-Your septic tank drain field area is a shallow excavation area that is unsaturated soil and covered.
+Your septic drain field area, also known as a leach field, is a shallow excavation area that is unsaturated soil and covered.
 Any liquid wastewater, known as effluent, is removed from your septic tank and travels into the drain field through piping.
 The soil acts as a filter for the wastewater, which will discharge it into groundwater.